hyperledger/identus-mediator/README.md

 NOTES:

-- The things inside the group box (fmgp) are implemented by this library.
+- The things inside the group box (fmgp) are implemented on this repository and that are intended to be published as a library.
 - Green boxes is JVM's platform specific.
 - Blue boxes is JavaScript's platform specific.
 - Other boxes are not platform specific.